mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/desktop-modeler-overview.md

 ## 1 Introduction

 The Mendix Desktop Modeler is the tool for creating, viewing, and editing your Mendix applications.
-A Mendix app is called a [project](project) in the Modeler.
-A project consists of many documents that are grouped in [modules](modules) and folders.
+A Mendix app is called a [project](/refguide7/project/) in the Modeler.
+A project consists of many documents that are grouped in [modules](/refguide7/modules/) and folders.
 There are some project-level settings, but the core of the functionality is inside the modules.
-Examples of documents are [project settings](project-settings), [domain models](domain-model), [pages](pages), and [microflows](microflows).
+Examples of documents are [project settings](/refguide7/project-settings/), [domain models](/refguide7/domain-model/), [pages](/refguide7/pages/), and [microflows](/refguide7/microflows/).
 One Modeler instance can have only one project open at a time, but you can open two Modeler instances when necessary.

 This documentation describes the graphical user interface of the Modeler.
 The rest of the documentation follows the structure of the project explorer.

-{{% alert type="success" %}}
+{{% alert color="success" %}}

 Press <kbd>F1</kbd> while in the Desktop Modeler to quickly jump to the right page in the documentation.